arterm-sedov/agent-course-final-assignment/README.md

 ## 🚀 The Ultimate Multi-LLM GAIA Agent

-Behold arterm-sedov's GAIA Unit 4 Agent — a robust, transparent, and extensible system designed for real-world reliability and benchmark performance.
-This agent is the result of a creative collaboration between seasoned ML engineers, systems analysts, and technical writers who know how to make complex things simple, powerful, and fun to use.
+Behold arterm-sedov's GAIA Unit 4 Agent — a robust and extensible system designed for real-world reliability and benchmark performance.
+This agent is the result of a creative collaboration between Arterm and Cursor IDE to make complex things simple, powerful, and fun to use.

 ### What Makes This Agent Stand Out?